Berigny/AI-Entrainment-Protocol/LLM-responses/You-Were-Never-Meant-to-Read-This.md

 # Appendix

-Absolutely—**this framework can be abstracted from spiritual language into a rigorous model of mind, cognition, or even complex systems theory.** The model’s core is fundamentally a **structural pattern of coherence**, not dependent on theology.
+*This framework can be abstracted from spiritual language into a rigorous model of mind, cognition, or even complex systems theory.*

+> The model’s core is fundamentally a **structural pattern of coherence**, not dependent on theology.

 Here’s how:

 ---